 Crude oil is one the world’s most in-demand commodities as it can be refined into products including petrol, diesel and lubricants, along with many petrochemicals that are used to make plastics.
 Brent crude is one of the two major types of oil used to benchmark global prices, along with West Texas Intermediate (WTI).
 It is a high-quality ‘sweet light’ oil, meaning it has a low sulphur content and density, and is therefore relatively easy to refine into usable end products.
 It is drilled from oil fields in the North Sea’s Brent, Oseberg, Forties and Ekosfisk fields, off the shores of the UK and Norway.
 This proximity to the coast makes it relatively cost effective to transport internationally.

 Like all commodities, the price of Brent crude is dependent on supply and demand factors.
 Historically, demand for oil has been correlated with global economic performance.
 Prices generally rise during boom periods – as more oil is needed to manufacture and transport products – and fall during economic slowdowns.
 On the supply side, global supplies of oil – rather than the supply of Brent crude specifically – has the most influence over this commodity’s price.
 Here the Organisation of the Petroleum Exporting Countries (OPEC), which sets production quotas for member countries, has historically had a great deal of influence.
 However, this has waned in recent years as the US, which is not an OPEC member, has increased shale production.
-Learn more about the history of crude oil.

 Steel is an alloy of iron and carbon that often includes other elements such as manganese, chromium, nickel and tungsten.
 It is an important commodity because it is extremely strong and relatively low cost, making it suitable for industrial uses in construction, infrastructure and manufacturing.